mweyrich28/vimwiki_utils/README.md

 ### `VimwikiUtilsLink`

-Allows you to quickly link to an existing file or to create a new file based on a `template`:
+Allows you to quickly link to an existing file or to create a new file based on a `template` by pressing `<C-b>` in `insert` mode:

-Press `<enter>` to create a `.md` link for the selected note or press `<C-b>` while in `insert` to create a new note.
+Either hit `<CR>` on an existing note to link to it, or press `<A-CR>` to create a new note, which will be named after what you typed into the promt.
-Based on what you typed into the `Telescope` prompt, the new note will be named after the input provided and automatically created in your designated notes directory with a `template`, which you can create in your `templates/` dir.
+Choose a `template`, which you can create in your `templates/` dir.
 For now, `templates` support a `HEADER` token, which gets replaced with the formatted name of your newly created note, and a `DATE` token, which gets replaced by the current date.